GioBonvi/GoogleContactsEventsNotifier/docs/install-and-setup.md

-Once you're done editing the variables click `File->Save` in the menu and enter a name for the script (it doesn't really matter, just name it so that you'll recognize it if you find it in the future).
+Once you're done editing the variables click `File->Save` in the menu and enter a name for the script (it doesn't really matter, just name it so that you'll recognize it in the future).

 The customization variables can be categorized in three groups.